kubevirt/kubevirt.github.io/_posts/2018-06-20-Hello-KubeVirt-on-Minikube.markdown

 pub-year: 2018
 category: uncategorized
 comments: true
+tags: [kvm, minikube, qemu]
 ---

 In this blog post, we will demonstrate the process for creating and managing virtual machines in Kubernetes with KubeVirt.
 We will also go through the process of installing [Minikube](https://kubernetes.io/docs/setup/minikube/) and KubeVirt on a Fedora 28 workstation.

 <!-- more -->

 ## Install KVM

 MiniKube will create a single node Kubernetes cluster in a KVM virtual machine on our Fedora host.
 KVM is also the virtualization technology used by KubeVirt so we have to make sure that the host is configured to support nested virtual machines.
 Fedora does not have that feature enabled by default.

 ```bash
 # install packages